VivienECE/Lightweight-Kubernetes-cluster-for-IoT-devices/README.md

 `k3d cluster create a --agents 2 --port "8080:80@loadbalancer"`

-We can look at the created nodes:
+We can look at the created nodes that correspond to our cluster architecture diagram:

 `kubectl get nodes`

 ![](images/1.PNG)

+We now have to build an image of our frontend and backend.
 Then we start the application with this command:

 `docker-compose up`